Joint Insolvency Examination (JIE)

 Am I eligible to sit the JIEB exams?

 Following the removal of the Early Entry Examinations, there are no longer any educational standards required before an application can be made to sit the JIEB exams.
 However, the exams test the practical knowledge and skills which a licenced Insolvency Practitioner would gain through their day to day working life and are known to be particularly testing.

 R3 recommends that candidates do not attempt the examination without at least three years’ practical insolvency experience covering each of the areas to be examined.

 2018 Examinations : the position from 2018 onward.

 About the results

 The JIEB exam results are usually available at the beginning of March.
-The pass mark for each paper is that determined by the Joint Insolvency Examination Board, but is never more than 50%.
+The pass mark for each paper is that determined by the JIEB, but is never more than 50%.
 Each candidate receives either a ‘bad fail’, ‘fail’, ‘marginal fail’ or ‘pass’ for each paper.
-No other performance feedback is provided by the Joint Insolvency Examination Board.
+No other performance feedback is provided by the JIEB.

-For further information please visit the JIE website.
+For further information on the JIE, please visit the JIE website.